Conference 2025

 Geometry-Aware Superpixels (GAS) for 3D Scene Understanding

-This talk presents Geometry-Aware Superpixels (GAS) to address limitations in current 3D scene understanding approaches.
-GAS extends 2D+time superpixels to efficiently tessellate a 3D volume and dynamically adjusts its complexity based on scene content, allowing for both computational efficiency and high-quality scene understanding.
+Presents GAS, which extends 2D+time superpixels to efficiently tessellate a 3D volume and dynamically adjusts complexity based on scene content — balancing computational efficiency and high-quality scene understanding.

 12:05 – 1:25 PM